 What to do if you’ve lost a financial aid offer

 Don’t panic, but don’t put off taking action, either.
 Many schools will send a warning if it looks like you’re failing the SAP requirement, but it helps to be proactive.
 Talk to your school’s financial aid office about whether you have a valid case and for advice on how to appeal.

 Here are a few ways you can try to get back lost financial aid:

-- Talk to the pros: Go to your school’s financial aid office right away.
+- Talk to the pros.
+Go to your school’s financial aid office right away.
 They’ve got experience with this and can suggest alternatives or ways to re-apply for the aid.
-It always helps to have their support.

-- Consider a tutor: If grades are the problem, talk to your professors.
-You can also see if there are tutoring programs available on campus.
-(For example, if you have a Sallie Mae private student loan, you may have free access to Chegg Study®.)
+- Consider a tutor: If grades are the problem, you can see if tutoring programs are available on campus.

 - Personal changes, like the birth of a child or a death in your family